-- Create a free Github account (https://github.com/) - To join the IceCube organization, you need to include: - Your full name in your GitHub account profile (J. Smith is OK) - Include your current institution in your account profile - You can ask in #software or #icecube-it on Slack for an invite (we will do this as a group for Summer School!) - Take a look at the IceCube Github Guide
+- Create a free Github account (https://github.com/) - To join the IceCube organization, you need to include: - Your full name in your GitHub account profile (J. Smith is OK) - Include your current institution in your account profile - You also must set up 2 factor authentication (2FA) to join the IceCube org! - Take a look at the IceCube Github Guide - We will get invites to the IceCube org as a group during summer school: send your name + Github username in the #2025-summer-school channel on slack - After this tutorial, you can ask in #software on slack for an invite